Why should I sign?

 We've come together to fight back against the system of unfettered mass state surveillance that Edward Snowden exposed.
 Right now, the UK’s intelligence services are conducting mass surveillance that violates the right to privacy of internet users and chills freedom of expression.

 The current laws haven't stopped the intelligence services expanding their reach into our private lives.
-Don't Spy On Us is calling for an inquiry to investigate the extent to which the law has failed and suggest new legislation that will make the spooks accountable to our elected representatives, put an end to mass surveillance in line with our 6 principles and let judges not the Home Secretary decide when spying is justified.
+The draft Investigatory Powers Bill will not restrain them – it will extend the powers of the police and security services.
+Don't Spy On Us is calling for new legislation that will make the spooks accountable to our elected representatives, put an end to mass surveillance in line with our 6 principles and let judges not the Home Secretary decide when spying is justified.